zoeannp/jztc_group_project/README.md

 - We have a wiki while they don't.

 # Finished
-- I've change the md code stuff so its easier to understand and it looks even better.
+- I've change the md code stuff so its easier to understand and change.
+It looks even better.
 - The links in the wiki work now.

 # To do